 3) Not all Pakistani food is spicy curry!

 Most outsiders think of Pakistani food as being “Indian with more meat, more oil and less spice”.
-Indeed, travellers might not think much of Pakistani food – most of what gets served in hotels consists of chicken floating in an oily gravy (salan).
+Indeed, travelers might not think much of Pakistani food – most of what gets served in hotels consists of chicken floating in an oily gravy (salan).
 But get invited to a local’s home and you’ll discover local specialties you’ve never dreamed of.

 In Punjab I tried kachnar, a flower bud which is cooked just as it begins to bloom; in Balochistan you can devour the mouth-watering sajji, a whole goat stuffed with spiced rice and barbecued over coals; and up in Hunza in Gilgit-Baltistan you can chow down on holio garma, a non-spicy stew of spinach, potatoes and apricot kernels, then wash it all down with a walnut oil tea!

 4) Pakistan isn’t just carpet bazaars!

 Lahore’s most upmarket retail and restaurant strip is where the city’s rich come to play and spend their money.
 Far from being a chaotic bazaar filled with veils and spiced meat, on Gulberg’s main MM Alam Road you’ll find the whole range of western and colorful local wear (nouveau Pakistani chic) at boutiques like J. (pronounced “jay dot”), Sapphire and Khaadi.

 The area is also filled with food outlets boasting everything from Turkish to Thai, Korean bi bim bap to coffeehouse croissants.
 Islamabad and Karachi have their posh hangouts, too.